-Prerequisite: MATH-030, MATH-027 or equivalent course
+Prerequisite: MATH-030, MATH-027, MATH-910 or equivalent

 A first course in statistics with an introduction to descriptive statistics (measures of central tendency, dispersion, and correlation connected to standard graphical representations of data distributions), sampling design for reliable data production via experiments and surveys, tests of significance and confidence intervals, probability as it relates to inference.
 Use of a statistical software package or graphing calculator required.
 May not be repeated.
 SC